 Will installing the Polar App slow down my Shopify store?

-The app's "Built for Shopify" badge means it has passed Shopify's performance review.
 The Polar Pixel runs server-side rather than as a heavy browser script, so its frontend impact is minimal compared to traditional client-side pixels.
+(Note the listing no longer displays the "Built for Shopify" performance badge, but the underlying pixel architecture is the same server-side approach.)

 Do I need a Shopify Plus plan to install the Polar Analytics App?